aws-observability/terraform-aws-observability-accelerator/docs/concepts.md

 You can find **workload** examples like [Amazon EKS infrstructure monitoring](/terraform-aws-observability-accelerator/workloads/eks/) or [monitoring your Amazon Managed Service for Prometheus workspace](terraform-aws-observability-accelerator/workloads/managed-prometheus/) and more.

-## Getting started with AWS Observability Services
+## Getting started with AWS Observability services

 If you are new to AWS Observability services, or want to dive deeper into them, check our [One Observability Workshop](https://catalog.workshops.aws/observability/) for a hands-on experience in a self-paced environement or at an AWS venue.